 French Alpine coat patterns may feature white markings on black or multi-colors.
 The two-toned coat pattern is a mix of light and dark neutrals that is lighter on the front of the animal.
 British Alpines are often black, but may feature white or gray patterns.
 The main difference in looks from the French Alpine goat is that the British version has a taller, thinner body type and more limited colors.

-Both types of Alpine goat are generally considered easy-to-care-for dairy animals.
+Both types are generally considered easy-to-care-for dairy animals.
 They require a shelter protected from the weather and harsh temperatures.
 British Alpines especially require low humidity geographical climates.
-The Alpine goat breed raised on farms typically needs a good supply of rodent-free dry hay; sometime Alpines are fed corn or other grains.
+The goat breed raised on farms typically needs a good supply of rodent-free dry hay; sometimes Alpines are fed corn or other grains.
 The pens need to be kept clean and shoveled and, a few times a year, an Alpine goat should be brushed, bathed and have its hooves trimmed.

 @MsClean - I don't want to discourage you but those little does have been known to have several kids (babies) at one time.
 Three to five is an average number.

 I don't know what your neighbor's planning on doing with them but it sounds like she already has buyer's for them.
 And to be honest with you as cute as they are, especially when their kids, it won't take any time for her to unload the goats she has for sale.

 If all else fails she could give them away or offer them to children in some animal programs like 4-H.

 My neighbor has a little dwarf goat that she keeps pinned in her back yard.
 She owns about two acres so there's plenty of room for it to roam around on.

 Her main purpose for owning the goat is for the milk since she's lactose intolerant.
 And this little goat gives her more milk than she can even drink.
 But she's so cute and has become the neighborhood pet.
 The children all call her Nellie.